Rishi-Saraf/Pokedex.js/README.md

 # Pokedex.js
-  A CLI command line pokedex for pokemon go fans
+  A command line pokedex for pokemon go fans

 # Api-Used
   The api used is a pokemon go api from rapidApi.